Sukanya Samruddhi Yojana5 min read

 - SSY Account Opening Form

-- Birth Certificate of girl child (mandatory)
+- Birth Certificate of the girl child (mandatory)

 - Identity proof (as per RBI KYC guidelines)

 - Residence proof (as per RBI KYC guidelines)

 The benefits of Sukanya Samriddhi Yojana are :

 - Sukanya Samriddhi Yojana Under 80C avails tax deduction under section 80C (up to Rs.
 1,50,000 every financial year)

 - The rate of interest is slightly high (as compared to other investment options)

 - Partial withdrawal allowed up to 50% (when the girl child turns 18 years)

 - Tenure of 21 years (to make the girl child financially stable)